fsantanna/pingus/ceu/README.md

 @NN(dead_1,-,dead_2).

-Entities with dynamic lifespan in C++ require explicit `add` and `remove` calls associated to a container.
+Entities with dynamic lifespan in C++ require explicit `add` and `remove` calls associated to a container @NN(push_2,,erase).
-Without the `erase` call above @NN(erase), a dead pingu would remain in the collection being updated on every frame @NN(update).
+Without the `erase` call above, a dead pingu would remain in the collection with updates on every frame @NN(update).
-Since the `redraw` behavior for a dead pingu is innocuous, the death could go unnoticed and the program would keep consuming memory and CPU time.
+Since the `redraw` behavior for a dead pingu is innocuous, the death could go unnoticed but the program would keep consuming memory and CPU time.
 This problem is known as the *lapsed listener* [[![X]][gpp_lapsed_listener]] and also occurs in languages with garbage collection:
-A container typically holds a strong reference to a child (sometimes the only reference to it), and a collector cannot magically detect it as garbage.
+A container typically holds a strong reference to a child (sometimes the only reference to it), and the runtime cannot magically detect it as garbage.

 <!-- CEU-CONTAINER-DYNAMIC -->